Home

 Vipassana is one of India’s oldest techniques of meditation, first taught 2,500 years ago.
 It is a practical method of self-awareness that allows one to face the tensions and problems of daily life in a calm and balanced way. | To learn Vipassana Meditation one needs to develop one’s own experience during a residential 10-day course. | Find out about the prerequisites and how to apply for a Vipassana course. |

-- The two nearest centers to the New York Metropolitan Area, which hold Vipassana Meditation courses year round, are located in Massachusetts & Delaware:
+- The two nearest centers to the New York Metropolitan Area, which hold Vipassana Meditation courses year round, are Dhamma Pubbananda (Claymont, Delaware) and Dhamma Dharā (Shelburne, Massachusetts).

 - There are over 200 centers worldwide, which offer courses in Vipassana Meditation, as taught by S.N.
 Goenka and his assistant teachers in the tradition of Sayagyi U Ba Khin.
 International Vipassana Website has a worldwide map showing meditation centers and non-center locations where courses are held.

-The Old Student website contains information regarding group-sittings with other meditators in your area, Old Student courses, Dhamma Service, dāna, and the NYC Dhamma House.
-Old Students are those who have completed at least one 10-day Vipassana course with S.N.
+- Old Students are people who have completed at least one 10-day Vipassana course with S.N.
 Goenka or one of his assistant teachers.
-Please enter the Old Student username and password at the top left.
-If you are an Old Student and have forgotten the login information, please send an email to info@ny.us.dhamma.org with details such as when and where you sat your most recent 10-day course.
+If you are an Old Student and have forgotten the login information, you may email us at [email protected] with details such as when and where you attended your most recent 10-day course